The Cookiepedia – Mint Thins

 Hi there sorry it’s been so long.
 The lovely folks over at Quirk Books were kind enough to send me “The Cookiepedia” by Stacy Adimando with photos by Tara Striano to look over.

 I found the cookbook to be a fun read with a great assortment of recipes and luscious photos.
 It is pulled together nicely with categories listed as “Buttery, Chocolaty, Fancy, Fruity, Spicy, and Nutty & Seedy”, a fun graphic design and a user friendly spiral binding inside the covers.
-I have baked a few recipes from it and my favourite so far are these “Mint Thins” cookies: (photo and recipe reprinted with permission from Quirk Books)
+I have baked a few recipes from it and my favorite so far are these “Mint Thins” cookies: (photo and recipe reprinted with permission from Quirk Books)

 Mint Thins by Stacy Adimondo, makes: 3 dozen cookies